jimniels/blog/posts/2025-07-27-how-to-make-websites-that-require-lots-of-time-and-energy.md

 ## More?

 Do you have more advice on building a website that will require a lot of your time and energy?
 Share your recommendations with others, in case they’re looking for such advice.

+## Update 2025-08-22

+[This post made it to Hacker News](https://news.ycombinator.com/item?id=44708270) and there were a few comments with additional handy suggestions:

+> Always use ORMs...[they] promise to abstract the database but end up being just another layer you have to fight when things go wrong. [🔗](https://news.ycombinator.com/item?id=44709256)

+> Acquire as much vendor lock-in as possible [🔗](https://news.ycombinator.com/item?id=44710626)

+> Put a cryptocurrency miner on it; that will literally require lots of time and energy. [🔗](https://news.ycombinator.com/item?id=44709559)

+Also a few statements on coding generally:

+> Engineers love to solve problems.
+If there are no problems readily at hand, they will create some [🔗](https://news.ycombinator.com/item?id=44709432)

+> we lack the discipline to keep something simple.
+Is self-control in coding just a lost art now? [🔗](https://news.ycombinator.com/item?id=44708579)